sunnyrijal/Cursor-Culture-Connect/README.md

-# Culture Connect App
+# TRiVO App

-This is the frontend mobile application for Culture Connect, built with React Native and Expo.
+This is the frontend mobile application for TRiVO, built with React Native and Expo.

 ## 🚀 Getting Started